NanoThecnolog/NanoThecnolog/README.md

 </div>

-#### My name is Ericsson Gomes,
+#### My name is Ericsson Gomes...
-To my family, i'm the brother and son who just returned home after being lost in the programming five years ago.
-They dont'know i came back with a mission, to bring pride and riches to our home, and they never can.
+  ...To my family, i'm the brother and son who just returned home after being lost in the programming five years ago.
+They don't know i came back with a mission, to bring pride and riches to our home, and they never can.
 To protect them, i must work alone.
 From a life of excess to a life studying and coding, i must work in secret and pretend to be someone else.
 To do this, i must become someone else.
 I must become something else...